ARUP-NGS/BMFtools/README.md

 bmftools collapse inline collapses templates where both strands were sequenced, whereas collapse secondary lacks strand information.

+####bmftools rsq
+bmftools rsq uses positional information to collapse reads sharing alignment signatures with close barcodes under the assumption that they came from the same original founding molecule but with errors in reading the barcode.

 ### Manipulation

 ####bmftools cap